rafaqz/Rasters.jl/docs/src/index.md

 ## Polygon masking, mosaic and plot

-In this example we wil l `mask` the scandinavian countries with border polygons, then `mosaic` together to make a single plot.
+In this example we will `mask` the Scandinavian countries with border polygons, then `mosaic` together to make a single plot.

 First, get the country boundary shape files using GADM.jl.